mihai2000q/ConsiliumTempus-be/docs/Feature-Development-Workflow.md

 Notice the following:

-- the sealed class inherits from our domain's **AggregateRoot**, which needs a strong-typed Id and the type of the Id.
+- the sealed class inherits from our domain's **AggregateRoot**, which needs a strong-typed Id
 - the private no args constructor is needed for **Entity Framework Core** to create them from the database using reflection
 - the default constructor should be private, and it calls the base one with the Id